-Antimicrobial susceptibility of invasive Neisseria meningitidis, 2014
+Antimicrobial susceptibility of invasive Neisseria meningitidis, 2015

-The antimicrobial susceptibility of all 27 viable meningococcal isolates received at ESR from cases of invasive disease in 2014 was tested.
+The antimicrobial susceptibility of all 36 viable meningococcal isolates received at ESR from cases of invasive disease in 2015 was tested.
 Ceftriaxone, ciprofloxacin, penicillin and rifampicin minimum inhibitory concentrations (MICs) were determined by Etest on Mueller-Hinton agar + 5% sheep blood.
-MICs were interpreted according to the Clinical and Laboratory Standards Institute's criteria.1
+MICs were interpreted according to the Clinical and Laboratory Standards Institute's criteria except that a penicillin MIC of 0.5 mg/L was categorised as reduced susceptibility rather than resistant.1

-Forty-four percent (12/27) of isolates had reduced penicillin susceptibility (MIC ≥ 0.12 mg/L):
+58.3% (21/36) of isolates had reduced penicillin susceptibility (MIC \geq 0.12 mg/L):

-- the one group 29E isolate;
+- 83.3% (5/6) of group Y isolates;

-- all (3/3) of group C isolates;
+- 59.1% (13/22) of all group B isolates, but none (0/5) of the group B isolates belonging to the NZ B:P1.4 epidemic strain;

-- 66.7% (2/3) of group Y isolates; and
+- 40.0% (2/5) of group W135 isolates; and

-- 30.0% (6/20) of all group B isolates, including 8.3% (1/12) of the group B isolates belonging to the NZ B:P1.4 epidemic strain.
+- 33.3% (1/3) of group C isolates.